gowenrw/DFW_InfoSec_Badge_2018/Financials.md

 ## Expenses

-Here is a list of actual expenses (so far) and projected expenses by category:
+Here is a list of actual expenses ~~and projected expenses~~ by category:

 * Prototype board manufacture
     * Prototype PCB boards